Every year, more than half a million people help the NHS improve healthcare and develop life-saving treatments by taking part in clinical trials.

-When doctors are uncertain about whether one type of cancer therapy is better than another, or if a new treatment or drug is likely to work or have side-effects, they try to answer this by involving patients in clinical trials.
+Not all patients can take part in clinical trials.
+When doctors are uncertain about whether one type of cancer treatment is better than another, or if a new treatment or drug is likely to work or have side-effects, they try to answer this by involving patients in clinical trials.
 Most of the information that doctors have about how well different drugs work is obtained in this way.
 During a clinical trial, detailed information is collected about each patient, drug side-effects and how well the treatment has worked.
 When this information is collected and compared from all the patients in a trial, it should become clear how good the treatment is.
 Without clinical trials it would be very difficult to know which cancer drug works best.

 - You will receive high-quality health care provided by leading doctors in the field of cancer research.

-- You will have access to new drugs and interventions before they are widely available.
+- You may have access to new drugs and treatment before they are widely available.

 - Your health care will be closely monitored, along with any side effects related to the treatment.

 - You will play a more active role in your own health care.

 - If the approach being studied is found to be helpful, you may be among the first to benefit.